pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 The *retry* parameter will set how many times you want the GFE service to retry a call to the feature service.
 Occasionally the feature service does not respond on the first request, therefore multiple may be needed for a sequence.
 The default is 6 and should only be changed for debugging purposes.
-Here is an example of a json object that can be posted to the gfe API:
+Here is an example of a JSON object that can be posted to the gfe API:

 .. sourcecode:: js